Interview with JJ Rivet

-JJ: Fundamental biomechanics uses models to try and understand what the body is effectively doing in a sport action, while ‘applied biomechanics’ recognizes that we are an organic system NOT robots! ….but we applied science fundamentals to find direction of optimisation.
+JJ: Fundamental biomechanics uses models to try and understand what the body is effectively doing in a sport action, while ‘applied biomechanics’ recognizes that we are an organic system NOT robots! ….but we applied science fundamentals to find the direction of optimization.

 Through evaluating a player’s biomechanics, I aim to understand and develop a player’s signature swing.

-So we are using biomechanical concept not trying to recreate the ‘perfect motion’ but the one best suited to the individual player.
-As you know Roberto, there are no such thing as ‘perfect’ when it applies to human beings.
+So we are using a biomechanical concept not trying to recreate the ‘perfect motion’ but the one best suited to the individual player.
+As you know Roberto, there is no such thing as ‘perfect’ when it applies to human beings.
 We reformulate and reconsider solutions as things are changing constantly.

 RB: From your perspective, what are key differences in the swings of players on the PGA tour?